 Maintaining a healthy environment in your beard encourages the growth of healthy bacteria and helps decrease the excess moisture on your skin.

-In this end, this will help to reduce itchiness by keeping your skin underneath healthy.
+In this end, this will help to stop beard itch by keeping your skin underneath healthy.

 4. Promote New Growth